fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

             if (this->state != new_state)
             {
                 this->transitions = this->transitions + 1;
-                // TODO: Add an event to report the number of LED transitions (this->transitions)
+                // TODO: Add an channel to report the number of LED transitions (this->transitions)

                 // Port may not be connected, so check before sending output if (this->isConnected_gpioSet_OutputPort(0))